Albonire/home-button/README.md

             // funcionality test
             if (this._indicator && this._indicator.reactive) {
-                console.log("✅ Indicator is reactive and ready for clicks");
+                console.log(" Indicator is reactive and ready for clicks");
             } else {
-                console.log("❌ PROBLEM: Indicator is not reactive");
+                console.log(" PROBLEM: Indicator is not reactive");
             }
         }, 2000);